Overview

 GET /api/payments

-To accept a crypto payment, you create a Payment object.
-You can retrieve and refund individual payments as well as list all payments.
-Payments are identified by a unique, random ID.
+To accept a crypto payment, you need to create a Payment object.
+You can retrieve individual payments as well as list all payments.
+Payments are identified by their unique ID.

 {